Manual therapy involves using hands-on techniques to assess and treat injuries in the muscles, joints (spine and extremities)

-and connective tissue of the body.
-By evaluating how a patient is moving and assessing different structures a Physiotherapist can determine what is causing a patient's pain and movement restrictions can be determined and resolved.
+and connective tissues of the body.
+By evaluating how a patient is moving and assessing the mobility in the joints and other tissues, the source a patient's pain and movement restrictions can be determined and resolved.

 Conditions that may benefit from Manual Therapy: